erictreacy/duckDB_SQLServer/README.md

-# SQL Server to MotherDuck Sync (Proof of Concept)
+# SQL Server to MotherDuck Sync

 This repo demonstrates how to:
 - Connect to Microsoft SQL Server using `pyodbc`